Family Law: The Best Time for a Binding Financial Agreement

 The BFA is all these things and more!

-It is a legally binding agreement to determine how property will be dealt with at the end of a relationship.
+It is a legally binding financial agreement determining how property will be dealt with at the end of a relationship.

 Considering a relationship?

 Yes!
 Before you even enter into either a de facto relationship, a marriage or a same sex relationship.